Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ## Acknowledgments

-🎩 Huge hat tip to everybody providing advice, helping out, etc including: Gregg Miller, Matt Kelsh, Mike Hughes,  Alessandro Favero, Maksim Lin, Brett Morgan, Adam Koch, Eric Jiang, Hsiu-Mei Huang, Sean Woodhouse, Matt Delves
+🎩 Huge hat tip to everybody providing advice, helping out, etc including: Gregg Miller, Matt Kelsh, Mike Hughes,  Alessandro Favero, Maksim Lin, Brett Morgan, Adam Koch, Eric Jiang, Hsiu-Mei Huang, Sean Woodhouse, Matt Delves.

+I've probably forgotten a bunch of people, so if you have done something and we have missed out on you;  I'm deeply sorry, and appreciate your contribution ❤️.
+Message Luke Sleeman and he will make sure you get added.